 For a list of UK-based crypto exchanges, have a look at our comparison of the Best Crypto Exchanges in the UK 2022.

 Investors and speculators are split over whether DOGE is a good investment.

-Compared to the hype surrounding it after its release, the crypto has quieted down in recent years.
+Compared to the hype and trending news surrounding it after its release, the crypto has quieted down in recent years.
 Nevertheless, its growth has been relatively slow compared to the major cryptos such as Bitcoin and Ethereum.

 At the time of writing, Dogecoin was exchanging at $0.003403, and the 24-hour trading volume was $48,609,627.

 The crypto’s market capitalization stood at $433,396,305, which ranked it at #47.
 Also, the number of DOGE in circulation was roughly 127,361,296,648.